wyz2368/depgraph/README.md

 The code was written by Thanh Nguyen with help from Mason Wright.

+## Checking out from GitLab

+1. git clone git@strategicreasoning.eecs.umich.edu:masondw/depgraph.git
+    * Clone the repository, editing above ssh link as needed
+2. git checkout my_awesome_branch
+    * Switch to your personal branch, assuming it exists
+3. git branch
+    * Verify you are using your own branch

 ## Eclipse build

 1. File -> Import -> Git -> Projects form Git